Hypertrophic Cardiomyopathy (HCM)

 Watch this episode of House Calls: Explaining HCM (Video).

 In obstructive HCM, the thickened part of the heart muscle, usually the wall (septum) between the two bottom chambers (ventricles), blocks or reduces the blood flow from the left ventricle to the aorta.
-Most people with HCM have this type.
+Two-thirds of the people with HCM have this type.

 In nonobstructive HCM, the heart muscle is thickened but doesn’t block blood flow out of the heart.